bedosport/CarND-Advanced-Lane-Lines/P4_writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 Lighting conditions, broken lines, repainted lines, cause broken line

+save lane info into lane object, use continuity to save processing time

 Combine with sensor fusion, use high precisioin maps, know approximate value from map then combine with lane detection algorithm.